South Side, Chicago: Parks

 Various events cause the closure of parts of Lake Shore Drive.
 Although the Chicago Marathon causes many roads to be closed in its route that goes as far north as Wrigleyville and to Bronzeville on the South Side, it does not cause closures to the drive.
-However, on the South Side, the Chicago Half Marathon necessitates closures and the entire drive is closed for Bike The Drive.
+On the South Side, the Chicago Half Marathon necessitates closures and the entire drive is closed for Bike The Drive.

 Beginning in 1905, the White City Amusement Park, located on 63rd Street provided a recreational area to the citizens of the area.
 Until the early 1920s, a dirigible service ran from the park, which was also where Goodyear Blimps were first produced, to Grant Park.
 This service was discontinued after the Wingfoot Air Express Crash.
 A fire destroyed much of the park in the late 1920s and more was torn down in the 1930s.
 The park filed for bankruptcy in 1933 and 1943.
 Despite attempts to resurrect the park in 1936 and 1939, by 1946 all the remaining equipment was auctioned off.

 Sports

-The South Side hosts three major professional athletic teams: Major League Baseball's Chicago White Sox play at Guaranteed Rate Field in the Armour Square neighborhood, while the National Football League's Chicago Bears and Chicago Fire FC of Major League Soccer play at Soldier Field, adjacent to the Museum Campus on the Near South Side.
+The South Side hosts three major professional athletic teams: Major League Baseball's Chicago White Sox play at Rate Field in the Armour Square neighborhood, while the National Football League's Chicago Bears and Chicago Fire FC of Major League Soccer play at Soldier Field, adjacent to the Museum Campus on the Near South Side.

 Nine other teams—five now defunct, two playing in other media markets, and two now playing in another part of Chicago—have called the South Side home.
 When the National League baseball team now known as the Chicago Cubs was founded in 1870, their first playing field was Dexter Park in the Back of the Yards neighborhood.
 From 1874 to 1877 they played at 23rd Street Grounds in what is now Chinatown, and from 1891 to 1893 they played some of their games at South Side Park, which was located in the same place that Comiskey Park was built for the Chicago White Sox in 1910.
 South Side Park was also home to the Chicago Pirates of the short-lived Player's League in 1890.
 Another baseball field, also known as South Side Park, stood nearby in 1884 and was home to the Chicago Unions of the equally short-lived Union League.

 The defunct Chicago American Giants baseball club of the Negro leagues played at Schorling's Park from 1911 to 1940, and then at Comiskey Park until 1952.
 In football, the Chicago Cardinals of the National Football League originally played at Normal Park but eventually moved to Comiskey Park in the late 1920s.
 The Cardinals left Chicago for St. Louis in 1960 and in 1988 for Phoenix, where they became the Arizona Cardinals.
 In hockey, the Chicago Cougars of the WHA played in the International Amphitheatre, located next to the Union Stock Yards, from 1972 until their demise in 1975.